cdktf/cdktf-provider-cloudflare/docs/zone.csharp.md

 A full zone implies that DNS is hosted with Cloudflare.

-A partial zone is typically a partner-hosted zone or a CNAME setup.
-Available values: `full`, `partial`, `secondary`.
-Defaults to `full`.
+A partial zone is
+typically a partner-hosted zone or a CNAME setup.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zone#type Zone#type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zone#type Zone#type}

 ---